North Carolina city to shift officers to address murder rate

 CHARLOTTE, N.C.
-(AP) - The largest city in North Carolina is shifting its police officers in an attempt to stem a rising rate of murders.
+(AP) - The police chief in North Carolina’s largest city says his department is shifting its officers in an attempt to stem a rising rate of murders.

 Charlotte-Mecklenburg Police Chief Kerr Putney issued the announcement on Thursday, a day after two teens were killed during a triple shooting in a neighborhood near downtown.
 Two people have been arrested in the case.

 In a statement released by the department, Putney said CMPD would assign more officers to parts of the city that had seen an increase in violence.
+Putney also said the department would send officers on bicycles, motorcycles, dirt bikes as well patrol cars to focus areas.

-His statement didn’t give specific reasons for the increase in murders, but he noted that in 19 of the cases the victim and their killer were acquainted.
+His statement didn’t give specific reasons for the increase in murders, but Putney noted that in 19 of the cases the victim and their killer were acquainted.

+The Charlotte Observer reports criminal justice experts it contacted said there is no consensus on why some cities have seen a spike in homicides.

+“Anybody who declares there is one reason why it happens, is going to end up looking foolish,” said Eugene O’Donnell, a professor at the John Jay College of Criminal Justice and a former New York City police officer.
+“These spikes come and they go.”

 Charlotte has recorded 25 homicides in the first two months of 2019, compared to six at the same time in 2018.
+The city also experienced a spike in murders in 2017 when there were 87.
+That number plummeted to 57 in 2018.

+“We are much safer now than we were 50 or 60 years ago,” said Michael Turner, a professor of criminal justice at UNC Charlotte.
+“It’s premature to say we have a problem based on two months of data.”

 Copyright © 2019 The Washington Times, LLC.